goliatone/in/README.md

 module.exports.priority = 5000;
 ```

 ## Documentation

 A plugin is nothing more than a regular Node module.
+By default, we expect plugins to expose an `init` function that takes two arguments:

+* [context][#context]
+* config

 ### constructor options